 The campground is extremely busy in the summer months.
 But it’s well kept and provides direct access to the best family beach in Tofino (albeit without a summer surf break).

 If Bella Pacifica is full, check out the forested campground at Long Beach Golf Course.
 The onsite restaurant, Wildside Bar and Grill, is family-friendly and one of the top places to eat in Tofino.
 There’s also a mini golf course and a driving range, which is great entertainment for the family.

 The Green Point Campground at Pacific Rim National Park offers marvelous camping in British Columbia.
-With a forested, beachfront national park setting, competition is fierce to get a coveted spot here.
+With a forested, beachfront setting in a pristine national park, getting a coveted spot here isn’t easy.
 Mark your calendar for when Parks Canada booking dates open.